Celia Lovsky

 Celia Lovsky (born Cäcilia Josefina Lvovský, February 21, 1897 - October 12, 1979) was an Austrian-American actress.
-On the original Star Trek she played the Vulcan matriarch T'Pau, and on The Twilight Zone she played the aged daughter of an eternally youthful Hollywood actress.
+In the original Star Trek she played the Vulcan matriarch T'Pau, and in The Twilight Zone she played the aged daughter of an eternally youthful Hollywood actress.

 Early years

 Lovsky was born in Vienna, daughter of Břetislav Lvovský, a minor Czech opera composer, and his wife Vallee, a cellist.
-She studied theater, dance, and languages at the Austrian Royal Academy of Arts and Music.
+She studied theater, dance, and languages at the Austrian Royal Academy of Arts and Music, where she "was educated specifically for the stage".

-Life and career
+Career

-Lovsky married journalist Heinrich Vinzenz Nowak in 1919.
-By 1925, they were apparently estranged and she was romantically involved with playwright Arthur Schnitzler.
-She later moved to Berlin, where she acted in the surrealist plays Dream Theater and Dream Play by Karl Kraus.
-There, in 1929, she met Peter Lorre, who had seen her in a production of Shakespeare's Othello near Vienna.
-The couple traveled to Paris, London, and the United States.
-Lovsky was instrumental in bringing Lorre to the attention of Fritz Lang, leading eventually to Lorre's appearance in the film M (1931) directed by Lang.
-They lived together for five years before their marriage.
-They married in 1934 and divorced in 1940 or 1944.
+Lovsky moved to Berlin, where she acted in the surrealist plays Dream Theater and Dream Play by Karl Kraus.
+She was in a production of William Shakespeare's Othello near Vienna.
+Lovsky was instrumental in bringing Peter Lorre to the attention of Fritz Lang, leading eventually to Lorre's appearance in the film M (1931) directed by Lang.

-After the couple settled in Santa Monica, California, Lorre had not wished Lovsky to work, believing he should be the breadwinner and she should remain at home.
-For the rest of Lorre's life, she was his publicist, manager, secretary, financial planner, nurse and confidant.
-After their divorce, she started taking roles in American movies and television.
+After her divorce, Lovsky started taking roles in American movies and television.
 She made a name for herself playing roles including the deaf-mute mother of Lon Chaney in Man of a Thousand Faces (1957) with James Cagney and as Apache Princess Saba in the 1955 film Foxfire starring Jane Russell and Jeff Chandler.